The Grasp

 Clarice Lispector

 I wanted to write honestly.
 Not “write” — I wanted honesty.
 It was June and it was always another June: somehow always the one I described and not the one that I lived.
 The dinners ended slowly and carefully, with Solomon’s list of things he saw on the way home, then a quiet turning of our gazes toward the cherry tree, and at the moment we would run out of phrases from one another’s language there would invariably be a succession of scents from all corners of the neighborhood, each one too fast and final to ever become a thought.
 I wanted their honesty; I wanted to put them all in the poem.
 And it was the next June, and it was the summer of objects; bins of free DVDs, ceramic pots, pebbles we rolled over, yellow volumes of Kant and Hölderlin.
+When you’re a child the world is composed of so many instants of enormous newness, and yet you find that it must all be properly sorted and apprehended by the mind of the adults around you, the sources of the explanations that make all these objects intelligible.
+You take immense comfort in what is intelligible, and in the fact that you, yourself, are one of these intelligible things, that anything you see or feel or are is probably intelligible if someone gives it the right words.
+And you begin to give these words to yourself, as intelligibility seems the already-perfected strategy for understanding, for being understood, seems a state so sublime as to get you beyond your own body.

 And now there is the feeling that something is covered-over.
 And now the library fills with so unexceptional a loneliness that is anyway so swirling and irreducible in its origins, so ridiculous to try to find the words for.
 I wanted to put it all in the poem, and still the charming gales of what moved me, and I wanted the soft touch of understanding to graze me from all directions, like so many particles of oxygen and songs from passing cars, emanating out of and into me without anyone even having to try.
 I wanted perfect understanding to emanate out of and into me.
 A savory and self-perpetuating honesty by which my life might be intelligible.